 Foul Odor

-If you smell ammonia, you’ll need to act fast to save the fish.
-Sadly, in some cases, a foul odor means it’s already too late.
-But if you’ve detected a faint smell early, you can remove toxins from the tank and prevent your angelfish from becoming sick.
+In some cases, a foul odor means it’s already too late.
+If you’ve detected a faint smell early, you can remove toxins from the tank and prevent the angelfish from becoming sick.

 Gasping at the Surface

-When ammonia is present in your angelfish’s tank, their gills become less effective at extracting oxygen.
 Fish gasp for air at the surface of a tank when they can’t breathe very well.
 When this happens, they’re in survival mode and won’t live for very long unless you intervene.

 As well as gasping for air at the surface, angelfish affected by ammonia may rest on the substrate, where the oxygen concentration levels are at their highest.